Benjamin Wright (civil engineer): Other canal work

 Wright was approached in 1825 by the Wurts brothers of Philadelphia to survey a possible route from the coalfields of Northeastern Pennsylvania to the Hudson, where anthracite could be shipped by boat downriver to New York City.
 Wright consented, and served as chief engineer on the Delaware and Hudson Canal for about a year.
 At that point, he stepped down and became a consulting engineer; the job of chief was taken by John B. Jervis, who had worked under Wright on the Erie Canal.

-In 1828, Wright was made Chief Engineer of the newly organized Chesapeake and Ohio Canal, which operated on a route along the Potomac River between Washington, D.C. and Cumberland, Maryland.
+In 1828, Wright was made Chief Engineer of the newly organized Chesapeake and Ohio Canal, which operated on a route along the Potomac River between Washington, D.C., and Cumberland, Maryland.
 Within a year, Wright had let contracts for a massive construction effort that encompassed about 6,000 men and 700 horses.

+Personal life

+Wright married Philomela Waterman on September 27, 1798; they had nine children, five of whom became civil engineers.
+One of them, Benjamin Hall Wright (1801-1881), attended the United States Military Academy at West Point, where he graduated as part of the Class of 1822.
+As a civil engineer, the younger Wright promoted the establishment of railroads in Cuba, including the survey of the Havana-Guines railroad in 1834.
+He was also involved with the engineering of the Cardenas and Bemba Railroad in Cuba in 1836 and the Nuevitas and Puerto Principe Railroad, built between 1837 and 1842.